Yes, Your Pelvic Floor Muscles Can Spasm

 The unique sensations you feel can give a pelvic floor physical therapist clues to what's happening in your body.
 So whatever you feel, make a note of where you feel it, how strong the feeling is, and when it tends to happen.
 If it's too hard to describe or seems to happen at random, that's good information to share, too.

-What triggers a pelvic floor muscle spasm?
+What causes a pelvic floor muscle spasm?

 A muscle spasm (which is a kind of muscle cramp) is an involuntary, tightening or contraction of your muscle, which can cause pain and muscle dysfunction.
 It is usually temporary and can be resolved by stretching the affected muscle, or gently massaging it.